School Science Lessons

 Indophenol, C12H9NO2, phenolindophenol, haematology and histology stain

-Indicaxanthin, C14H16N2O6, a betaxanthin, antioxidant, plant pigment
+Indicaxanthin, C14H16N2O6, is a betaxanthin, antioxidant, plant pigment

 It occurs in fruits, beets, Mirabilis jalapa flowers, prickly pears, red dragon fruit, and in Indian fig (Opuntia ficus-indica)